Harry5232/bigdata__spark/README.md

 # bigdata__spark
-course of Big Data analysis
+Course of Big Data analysis.  /n
-This is final project to predict Expedia Travel clicking rate and booking rate there are three people in our group
+This is final project to predict Expedia Travel clicking rate and booking rate. /n There are three people in our group.